knoll-alex/alexknoll.github.io/index.md

 There were around 40 pieces of help text to work on.
 Some of these were new modules, so I created the text from scratch.
 For the most part, however, I rewrote existing help text to make it more accessible and user-friendly.

-This work is stored in [this GitHub issue](https://github.com/aces/Loris/issues/5576) - see all associated PRs.
+See all associated PRs in [this GitHub issue](https://github.com/aces/Loris/issues/5576)

 ### 2. LORIS User Guide